 The term “online content marketing” is often used as an umbrella term to describe any content you might publish online to boost your brand identity, attract customers, and raise your SERP rankings.

-But in a specific context, it refers to the content you publish to your website in an effort to reach these goals.
-The content in question may be standalone information pages, articles posted to your blog, and more.
+But in a specific context, it refers to the content you publish to your website to reach these goals.
+The content may be standalone information pages, articles posted to your blog, and more.

 Blog Content Marketing

-There are lots of tools a dedicated content marketer can use to their advantage these days.
+Dedicated content marketers can use many tools to their advantage these days.
 But a robust, frequently updated business blog filled with helpful, search engine-friendly content remains a marketing staple for a reason.

 Blogs are more than a powerful form of inbound marketing that can work wonders for your web traffic and SERP rankings.
-There are also near-endless ways you can use a blog to express your brand identity, connect with your customers, build your site’s internal and external link structure, and more.
+There are also near-endless ways to use a blog to express your brand identity, connect with your customers, build your site’s internal and external link structure, and more.

 Social Media Content Marketing

-In 2021, an estimated 4.2 billion people around the world utilized social media for one purpose or another.
+In 2021, an estimated 4.2 billion people worldwide utilized social media for one purpose or another.
 If they weren’t networking on LinkedIn, they were staying in touch with family on Facebook, sharing their lives on Instagram, building vision boards on Pinterest, and more.

-That said, social media is more than just a fun way for people to kill time or keep up with the news.
+Social media is more than just a fun way to kill time or keep up with the news.
 It’s a part of how they live their daily lives.
 And they want and expect to see their favorite brands there, so social media content marketing is a must for connecting with an audience.

 Video Content Marketing

-According to Wyzowl’s annual video marketing study, 73 percent of today’s consumers say they prefer video as a means of researching brands and future purchase decisions.
-That’s why 92 percent of marketers also say video content marketing is a vital part of their ongoing strategy.
+According to Wyzowl’s annual video marketing study, 73 percent of today’s consumers say they prefer video to research brands and future purchase decisions.
+That’s why 92 percent of marketers also say video content marketing is vital to their ongoing strategy.

-That said, every digital marketer would do well to include this approach in their own content production routine.
-Video makes a great addition to your blogs and website.
+Every digital marketer would do well to include this approach in their content production routine.
+The video makes a great addition to your blogs and website.
 But it’s also a perfect fit for social media platforms like Instagram, Facebook, and TikTok.